longhorn/website/content/docs/1.6.0/best-practices.md

 ## Volume Performance Optimization

-Before configuring workloads, ensure that you have set up the following basic requirements for optimal disk performance.
+Before configuring workloads, ensure that you have set up the following basic requirements for optimal volume performance.

 - SATA/NVMe SSDs or disk drives with similar performance
 - 10 Gbps network bandwidth between nodes
 - Dedicated Priority Class for system-managed and user-deployed Longhorn components.
 By default, Longhorn installs the default Priority Class `longhorn-critical`.

 The following sections outline other recommendations for production environments.